-Implementability: Implementability of ICs is anticipated to be easy.
+Implementability: Implementability of ICs, gravel cover enhancement, and periodic gravel cover inspection and maintenance is anticipated to be easy.

-Cost: There are no direct costs associated with this alternative.
-Indirect capital costs would be incurred for implementation of ICs such as deed notices and associated permitting, and the preparation of the SMP.
-O&M costs over 30 years consist of periodic reviews.
-Net present value of O&M costs is estimated to be \$48,000.
-The total present worth cost of this alternative is \$80,000 (Table 6-5).
+Cost: The capital cost for this alternative, consisting of costs for gravel cover enhancement, surveying, implementation of ICs such as deed notices and associated permitting, and the preparation of the SMP are estimated to be \$133,000.
+O&M costs over 30 years consist of periodic reviews, and inspection and maintenance of the gravel cover.
+Net present value of O&M costs is estimated to be \$103,400.
+The total present worth cost of this alternative is \$268,000 (Table 6-5).
 Key assumptions used for developing cost estimates are provided in Appendix E.